rbisewski/sighte/README.md

 # Installation

+The philosophy of this browser extends towards minimalism, and thus is directed at more expert users.

+Start by running make to see if it will compile.
+Obtain any needed packages via the package manager of your distro.
 Edit the Makefile to adjust the respective Webkit2 / GTK3 requirements to their proper places.

 Afterwards enter the following command to build and install sighte (if necessary as root):

     make clean install

 # Running sighte